amosyu2000/cyclops/docs/HazardAnalysis/HazardAnalysis.md

 This document is the hazard analysis of Cyclops Ride Assist (CRA) system.
 CRA is an all-in-one, easily mountable, and quick to setup system that adds modern car safety features onto a bicycle or motorcyle.
 Features include blind spot detection, crash detection, and automatic video capture and upload.

 ## 3. Scope and Purpose
+The scope of the hazard analysis as outlined in this document will be kept within the physical/software space of the CRA system boundary.
+Hazards imposed by the outer environment, society, and user error will be considered out of the scope for this document.

 This document identifies potential hazards which arise due to failures in the hardware and software used in the CRA system, the causes and effects of these failures, plans for hazard mitigation, and the safety and security requirements which emerge as a result of this knowledge.

 ## 4. Definition of Hazard
 A hazard is any property of the CRA system that has the potential to cause harm in both the user and the various systems that make up CRA.
 In CRA, there are hazards in safety (video logging, vehicle detection) and physical (mount, enclosure).
+A hazard is differentiated from an error in that an error simply results in degraded system performance but does not have the potential to cause harm.

 ## 5. Critical Assumptions
 There are no critical assumptions that were made.
 ## 6. System Boundary
-The hazard analysis as outlined in this document will be conducted within the physical/software space of the CRA system boundary.
-This system boundary consists of all components within and on the surface of the physical space of the chassis and mounting bracket.
+The system boundary consists of all components within and on the surface of the physical space of the chassis and mounting bracket.
 The hazards can be classified by subdividing the system boundary into sub-systems and domains.

 ### 6.1.
 Chassis System Boundary
 #### 6.1.1.
 Physical Hazards